estnltk/estnltk/docs/tutorials/prettyprinter.rst

 </embed>

 Class Text('...') is what does all the analysis.
-If we are looking to mark a specific word as in this case is the word "here" then we must bind the annotation to the word "here" with the help of a function of Text('...') called tags_with_regex('annotations', 'here') that tags the value of 'annotations' to the word 'here'.
+If we are looking to mark a specific word as in this case is the word 'here' then we must bind the annotation to the word 'here' with the help of a function of Text('...') called tags_with_regex('annotations', 'here') that tags the value of 'annotations' to the word 'here'.
 This will later be used to find the exact index where to start and end the selected formating.

-When we create a new class PrettyPrinter variable by "pp = PrettyPrinter(background='annotations')", we add arguments describing what property will be added to which tag, in our case, everything that is tagged as 'annotations' will get a different background color.
+When we create a new class PrettyPrinter variable by 'pp = PrettyPrinter(background='annotations')', we add arguments describing what property will be added to which tag, in our case, everything that is tagged as 'annotations' will get a different background color.
 The rgb(102, 204, 255) is a stock value that is added as background color if no other color is specified during initiation of the PrettyPrinter class object.